* Bijou Poodles are world famous for our CALM, Loving Natures * AND

 You must be prepared for weeks of no sleep, constant running a puppy outside to toilet puppy

-and lots of cleaning up messes, and destruction, if the owner is not diligent.
+and lots of cleaning up messes, and destruction, if the owner is not diligent and clear with corrections.

 "When you first get your pup, if you find yourself exhausted, sometimes a bit frazzled,